accurateproject/accurate/docs/tut_kamailio_evapi.rst

 Scenario
 --------

- - Kamailio default configuration modified for **CGRateS** interaction.
-For script maintainability and simplicity we have separated CGRateS specific routes in *kamailio-cgrates.cfg* file which is included in main *kamailio.cfg* via include directive.
+ - Kamailio default configuration modified for **AccuRate** interaction.
+For script maintainability and simplicity we have separated AccuRate specific routes in *kamailio-cgrates.cfg* file which is included in main *kamailio.cfg* via include directive.

  - Considering the following users (with configs hardcoded in the *kamailio.cfg* configuration script and loaded in htable): 1001-prepaid, 1002-postpaid, 1003-pseudoprepaid, 1004-rated, 1005-rated, 1006-prepaid, 1007-prepaid.

-- **CGRateS** with following components:
+- **AccuRate** with following components:

  - CGR-SM started as translator between Kamailio_ and CGR-Rater for both authorization events as well as accounting ones.
  - CGR-CDRS component processing raw CDRs from CGR-SM component and storing them inside CGR StorDB.